fmascolo/US_retail_article/README.md

 ## Description
 This project has the objective to investigate and find out insights based at US Census Annual Retail Trade Survey dataset, from 2004 to 2014.
 The following questions will guide this analysis initially:

-What segment is more interesting to entry as an investor?
+1.What segment is more interesting to entry as an investor?
-How the costs and expenses impact the segments?
+2.How the costs and expenses impact the segments?
-Which one has more money spending with inventories?
+3.Which one has more money spending with inventories?
-How the inventory impacts the business margin?
+4.How the inventory impacts the business margin?
-Predict sales for the next year (2015).
+5.Predict sales for the next year (2015).

 ## Data Source